hashicorp/vagrant/website/docs/source/v2/synced-folders/nfs.html.md

 * `nfs_version` (string | integer) - The NFS protocol version to use when
   mounting the folder on the guest.
 This defaults to 3.

+## NFS Global Options

+There are also more global NFS options you can set with `config.nfs` in the Vagrantfile.
+These are documented below:

+* `functional` (bool) - Defaults to true.
+If false, then NFS won't be used as a synced folder type.
+If a synced folder specifically requests NFS, it will error.

+* `map_uid` and `map_gid` (int) - The UID/GID, respectively, to map all
+  read/write requests too.
+This will not affect the owner/group within the guest machine itself, but any writes will behave as if they were written as this UID/GID on the host.
+This defaults to the current user running Vagrant.

+* `verify_installed` (bool) - Defaults to true.
+If this is false, then Vagrant will skip checking if NFS is installed.

 ## Specifying NFS Arguments

 In addition to the options specified above, it is possible for Vagrant to